-ElasticSearch powered by Lucene, an powerful open-source search and analytic engine designed for scalability, reliability, and easy management which supports a good amount of enterprise search use cases.
+ElasticSearch powered by Lucene, a powerful open-source search and analytics engine designed for scalability, reliability, and easy management which supports a good amount of enterprise search use cases.
 It is an Enterprise search server developed in Java and is released as open source under the terms of the Apache License.
 It combines the speed of search with the power of analytics through a refined query language covering structured, unstructured, and time-series data.

 ElasticSearch is able to get fast search responses because it searches an index instead of searching the text directly.
 For an instance while searching for any query in a Stackoverflow, it automatically suggests you similar questions, where you can index the title of each query or create a group of text fields in a index, so that when you are searching for specific words or part of that query, the server will search for all text and then sort and return the relevant data.

-Index: An index is a collection of documents having similar properties, like customer or order data.
+Index: An index is a bundle of documents having similar properties, like customer or order data.
 It is also identified by a name which is used to refer the index while performing operations like indexing, search, update, and delete against the documents.

-Type: A type is a logical category/partition of index.
+Type: A type is a logical category/partition of an index.
 It is defined for the documents having a set of common fields.

 Document: A document is a basic unit of data that can be indexed.
 It is like a row of a table in a relational database, which consist the information either for a customer, product or orders and is described in JSON format.